tm3023/Bitcoin-UKF/README.md

 The heavy-process extension improves every metric except MAE, which is unchanged.
 The lag-1 ACF of squared innovations falls from 0.181 to 0.177, a reduction of 0.004.
 Both values remain above the 95% significance threshold of 0.046, so residual ARCH structure persists.

-**Interpretation:** The process noise extension is moving in the right direction: kurtosis decreases (better tail calibration), QLIKE improves (better probabilistic calibration), and Corr rises (better regime tracking).
+**Interpretation:** The process noise extension is moving in the right direction: kurtosis decreases (better tail calibration), QLIKE improves (better probabilistic calibration) and Corr rises (better regime tracking).
 However the ARCH reduction is modest.
 The remaining clustering in squared residuals likely reflects two effects that a daily-frequency model with AR(1) log-variance cannot fully capture regardless of noise distribution:

 1. **Intraday jump clustering.** A single large move within a day is often followed by elevated realised variance over the next several hours, which only appears in daily data as the following day's squared return.
 Intraday realised variance as the second observation would give the filter a direct high-frequency signal on `h_t`.
 2. **Leverage and asymmetry.** Negative returns tend to raise volatility more than positive returns of equal magnitude.
 The symmetric AR(1) log-variance model does not capture this.